carsten-riedel/Coree.Template.Project/README.md

   2. Execute: `wsl --list` to see a list of your local installed wsl images.
   3. Execute: `wsl --unregister Ubuntu-22.04` to remove a installed wsl image.

-### Get ready for dotnet powershell and vscode on ubuntu
+### Setting up .NET, PowerShell, and Visual Studio Code on Ubuntu

 To install dotnet powershell and vscode:
   1. Open the wsl app in windows or type `wsl` inside a command prompt.